jokilic/promaja/README.md

 Here you can add new locations, delete unwanted ones and reorder them how you desire.\
 You can also see current weather for them in one simple place.\
 Tapping on any location will bring you to Forecast weather.

+**Settings** ⚙️

+Tweak settings, change units used to show the weather, update data that notification & widget are showing and lots more.

 ## Things I still want to do 👷‍♂️